Each year we present awards to celebrate those who have made outstanding contributions to ornithology.

 The Dilys Breese Medal

 The Dilys Breese Medal is awarded to an outstanding communicator who delivers science to new audiences.
-The Dilys Breese BTO Medal is awarded on an annual basis by the BTO.
-Dilys Breese, a former Vice President of the BTO, was a renowned radio and television producer.
-In her honour the BTO Council created the Dilys Breese BTO Medal.
+The medal is awarded on an annual basis by BTO.
+Dilys Breese, a former Vice President of BTO, was a renowned radio and television producer.
+In her honour, the BTO Council created the Dilys Breese BTO Medal.
 Unique among BTO’s ornithology awards, the Dilys Breese Medal candidates are nominated by BTO staff.

 The Marsh Awards

 - Marsh Award for Local Ornithology - Awarded to a bird club or group that publishes a book, completes a study or conducts any other exceptional activity in the preceding calendar year that advances knowledge about birds.

 Take a look at our list of ornithological award winners including TV presenter and naturalist Chris Packham and environmental journalist and author, Mike McCarthy.

 How to nominate a candidate for an award